olivicmic/pic-pipe/README.md

 - `input.bucket {string}`: A string with the S3 bucket name.
 - `input.mimetype {string}`: A string with the file mimetype.

-output callback:
+output:
 - `err {object}`: Contains the error object if there is an error.
-- `input.eTag {string}`: An added string that confirms valid upload.
+- `output.eTag {string}`: An added string that confirms valid upload.

 AWS properties must also be set as enviromental parameters: